awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [Apple's Common App Rejections Styleguide](https://developer.apple.com/app-store/review/rejections/)  Highlighted some of the most common issues that cause apps to get rejected.
 * [Free App Store Optimization Tool](https://www.mobileaction.co) Lets you track your App Store visibility in terms of keywords and competitors.
 * [App Release Checklist](https://github.com/oisin/app-release-checklist/blob/master/checklist.md) - A checklist to pore over before you ship that amazing app that has taken ages to complete, but you don't want to rush out in case you commit a schoolboy error that will end up making you look dumber than you are.
-* [Harpy ★2350](https://github.com/ArtSabintsev/Harpy) - Notify users when a new version of your iOS app is available, and prompt them with the App Store link.
+* [Harpy ★2368](https://github.com/ArtSabintsev/Harpy) - Notify users when a new version of your iOS app is available, and prompt them with the App Store link.
-* [iRate ★4255](https://github.com/nicklockwood/iRate) - A handy class that prompts users of your iPhone or Mac App Store app to rate your application after using it for a while.
+* [iRate ★4279](https://github.com/nicklockwood/iRate) - A handy class that prompts users of your iPhone or Mac App Store app to rate your application after using it for a while.
 Similar to Appirater, but with a simpler, cleaner interface and automatic support for iOS fast application switching.
-* [appirater ★4456](https://github.com/arashpayan/appirater) - A utility that reminds your iPhone app's users to review the app.
+* [appirater ★4466](https://github.com/arashpayan/appirater) - A utility that reminds your iPhone app's users to review the app.
-* [Siren ★1992](https://github.com/ArtSabintsev/Siren) - Notify users when a new version of your app is available and prompt them to upgrade. :large_orange_diamond:
+* [Siren ★2035](https://github.com/ArtSabintsev/Siren) - Notify users when a new version of your app is available and prompt them to upgrade. :large_orange_diamond:
-* [Appstore Review Guidelines ★3 ⏳1Y](https://github.com/aashishtamsya/Appstore-Review-Guidelines) - A curated list of points which a developer has to keep in mind before submitting his/her application on appstore for review.
+* [Appstore Review Guidelines ★4 ⏳1Y](https://github.com/aashishtamsya/Appstore-Review-Guidelines) - A curated list of points which a developer has to keep in mind before submitting his/her application on appstore for review.

 # Xcode

+#### Extensions (Xcode 8+)
+* [CleanClosureXcode ★147 ⏳1Y](https://github.com/BalestraPatrick/CleanClosureXcode) - An Xcode Source Editor extension to clean the closure syntax. :large_orange_diamond:
+* [xTextHandler ★1376](https://github.com/cyanzhong/xTextHandler) - Xcode Source Editor Extension Toolset (Plugins for Xcode 8) :large_orange_diamond:
+* [SwiftInitializerGenerator ★507](https://github.com/Bouke/SwiftInitializerGenerator) - Xcode 8 Source Code Extension to Generate Swift Initializers. :large_orange_diamond:
+* [XcodeEquatableGenerator ★158](https://github.com/sergdort/XcodeEquatableGenerator) - Xcode 8 Source Code Extension will generate conformance to Swift Equatable protocol based on type and fields selection. :large_orange_diamond:
+* [Import ★676](https://github.com/markohlebar/Import) - Xcode extension for adding imports from anywhere in the code. :large_orange_diamond:
+* [Mark ★108](https://github.com/velyan/Mark) - Xcode extension for generating MARK comments. :large_orange_diamond:
+* [XShared ★63](https://github.com/Otbivnoe/XShared) - Xcode extension which allows you copying the code with special formatting quotes for social (Slack, Telegram). :large_orange_diamond:
+* [XGist ★50](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to Github's Gist and automatically copy the Gist URL into your Clipboard. :large_orange_diamond:
+* [Swiftify](https://objectivec2swift.com/) - Objective-C to Swift online code converter and Xcode extension. :large_orange_diamond:

 #### Plugins
-* [FuzzyAutocompletePlugin ★3403](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin) - A Xcode 5+ plugin that adds more flexible autocompletion rather than just prefix-matching.
+* [FuzzyAutocompletePlugin ★3401](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin) - A Xcode 5+ plugin that adds more flexible autocompletion rather than just prefix-matching.
-* [SCXcodeMiniMap ★1043](https://github.com/stefanceriu/SCXcodeMiniMap) - SCXcodeMiniMap is a plugin that adds a source editor MiniMap to Xcode.
+* [SCXcodeMiniMap ★1041](https://github.com/stefanceriu/SCXcodeMiniMap) - SCXcodeMiniMap is a plugin that adds a source editor MiniMap to Xcode.
-* [Show in Github ★242 ⏳1Y](https://github.com/larsxschneider/ShowInGitHub) - Xcode plugin to open the GitHub page of the commit of the currently selected line in the editor window.
+* [Show in Github ★240 ⏳1Y](https://github.com/larsxschneider/ShowInGitHub) - Xcode plugin to open the GitHub page of the commit of the currently selected line in the editor window.
 * [BBUFullIssueNavigator ★247 ⏳1Y](https://github.com/neonichu/BBUFullIssueNavigator) - Xcode plugin for showing all issue content in the issue navigator.
-* [BBUDebuggerTuckAway ★704 ⏳1Y](https://github.com/neonichu/BBUDebuggerTuckAway) - Xcode plugin for auto-hiding the debugger once you start typing in the source code editor.
+* [BBUDebuggerTuckAway ★702 ⏳1Y](https://github.com/neonichu/BBUDebuggerTuckAway) - Xcode plugin for auto-hiding the debugger once you start typing in the source code editor.
-* [SCXcodeSwitchExpander ★665](https://github.com/stefanceriu/SCXcodeSwitchExpander) - SCXcodeSwitchExpander is a small Xcode plugin that expands switch statements by inserting missing cases.
+* [SCXcodeSwitchExpander ★666](https://github.com/stefanceriu/SCXcodeSwitchExpander) - SCXcodeSwitchExpander is a small Xcode plugin that expands switch statements by inserting missing cases.
-* [VVDocumenter-Xcode ★8407](https://github.com/onevcat/VVDocumenter-Xcode) - Xcode plug-in which helps you write Javadoc style documents easier.
+* [VVDocumenter-Xcode ★8419](https://github.com/onevcat/VVDocumenter-Xcode) - Xcode plug-in which helps you write Javadoc style documents easier.
-* [XAlign ★2685](https://github.com/qfish/XAlign) - An amazing Xcode plugin to align regular code.
+* [XAlign ★2709](https://github.com/qfish/XAlign) - An amazing Xcode plugin to align regular code.
 It can align anything by using custom alignment patterns.
-* [CocoaPods Xcode Plugin ★2388 ⏳1Y](https://github.com/kattrali/cocoapods-xcode-plugin) - Dependency management helper for your CocoaPods, right in Xcode.
+* [CocoaPods Xcode Plugin ★2389 ⏳1Y](https://github.com/kattrali/cocoapods-xcode-plugin) - Dependency management helper for your CocoaPods, right in Xcode.
-* [KSImageNamed-Xcode ★4284](https://github.com/ksuther/KSImageNamed-Xcode) - Xcode plug-in that provides autocomplete for imageNamed: calls.
+* [KSImageNamed-Xcode ★4291](https://github.com/ksuther/KSImageNamed-Xcode) - Xcode plug-in that provides autocomplete for imageNamed: calls.
-* [ColorSense-for-Xcode ★2907 ⏳1Y](https://github.com/omz/ColorSense-for-Xcode) - Plugin for Xcode to make working with colors more visual.
+* [ColorSense-for-Xcode ★2903 ⏳1Y](https://github.com/omz/ColorSense-for-Xcode) - Plugin for Xcode to make working with colors more visual.
-* [Backlight-for-XCode ★438 ⏳1Y](https://github.com/limejelly/Backlight-for-XCode) - Highlights the current editing line in Xcode
+* [Backlight-for-XCode ★437 ⏳1Y](https://github.com/limejelly/Backlight-for-XCode) - Highlights the current editing line in Xcode
-* [KPRunEverywhereXcodePlugin ★327 ⏳1Y](https://github.com/kitschpatrol/KPRunEverywhereXcodePlugin) - An Xcode plugin to build and run an app across multiple iOS devices with one click.
+* [KPRunEverywhereXcodePlugin ★326 ⏳1Y](https://github.com/kitschpatrol/KPRunEverywhereXcodePlugin) - An Xcode plugin to build and run an app across multiple iOS devices with one click.
 * [RevealPlugin ★236](https://github.com/shjborage/Reveal-Plugin-for-Xcode) - Plugin for Xcode to integrate the Reveal App to your project automatic.
 * [RealmPlugin](https://realm.io/docs/objc/0.81.0/#xcode-plugin)- Xcode plugin to generate new Realm models.
-* [AdjustFontSize ★283 ⏳1Y](https://github.com/zats/AdjustFontSize-Xcode-Plugin) - Instant font size adjustment with `⌘ +` / `⌘ -`.
+* [AdjustFontSize ★285 ⏳1Y](https://github.com/zats/AdjustFontSize-Xcode-Plugin) - Instant font size adjustment with `⌘ +` / `⌘ -`.
 * [Rephrase](https://www.rephrase.io) - Localise from Xcode.
-* [XCActionBar ★1228](https://github.com/pdcgomes/XCActionBar) - "Alfred for Xcode" plugin.
+* [XCActionBar ★1226](https://github.com/pdcgomes/XCActionBar) - "Alfred for Xcode" plugin.
 * [QuickJump ★29](https://github.com/wiruzx/QuickJump) - Quick code navigation for Xcode.
-* [CATweaker ★710 ⏳1Y](https://github.com/keefo/CATweaker) - Plugin for creating beautiful CAMediaTimingFunction curve.
+* [CATweaker ★707 ⏳1Y](https://github.com/keefo/CATweaker) - Plugin for creating beautiful CAMediaTimingFunction curve.
-* [XcodeWay ★235](https://github.com/onmyway133/XcodeWay) - An Xcode plugin that makes navigating to many places easier (available via Alcatraz).
+* [XcodeWay ★237](https://github.com/onmyway133/XcodeWay) - An Xcode plugin that makes navigating to many places easier (available via Alcatraz).
-* [GitDiff ★37](https://github.com/johnno1962/GitDiff) - Highlights deltas against git repo in Xcode.
+* [GitDiff ★42](https://github.com/johnno1962/GitDiff) - Highlights deltas against git repo in Xcode.
-* [MCLog ★609](https://github.com/yuhua-chen/MCLog) - Xcode plugin for filtering the console area.
+* [MCLog ★606](https://github.com/yuhua-chen/MCLog) - Xcode plugin for filtering the console area.
-* [XToDo ★1591 ⏳1Y](https://github.com/trawor/XToDo) - Dialog with list of all TODO, FIXME, ??? and !!! in the project.
+* [XToDo ★1588 ⏳1Y](https://github.com/trawor/XToDo) - Dialog with list of all TODO, FIXME, ??? and !!! in the project.
 * [CopyIssue ★180 ⏳1Y](https://github.com/hanton/CopyIssue-Xcode-Plugin) - Makes Copy Xcode Issue Description Easy.
-* [RTImageAssets ★2398](https://github.com/rickytan/RTImageAssets) - A Xcode plugin to automatically generate all the App icons needed.
+* [RTImageAssets ★2397](https://github.com/rickytan/RTImageAssets) - A Xcode plugin to automatically generate all the App icons needed.
-* [BBUncrustifyPlugin-Xcode ★1206](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) - Xcode plugin to format source code using ClangFormat or Uncrustify.
+* [BBUncrustifyPlugin-Xcode ★1207](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) - Xcode plugin to format source code using ClangFormat or Uncrustify.
 * [Aviator ★31](https://github.com/marksands/Aviator) - Xcode plugin that brings ⇧⌘T (source/test toggle) from AppCode over to Xcode.
-* [JumpMarks ★52](https://github.com/merrickp/JumpMarks) - Navigate your code files with numbered bookmarks.
+* [JumpMarks ★53](https://github.com/merrickp/JumpMarks) - Navigate your code files with numbered bookmarks.
 * [XCSnippetr ★95](https://github.com/dzenbot/XCSnippetr) - An Xcode Plugin to upload code snippets directly into Slack and Gist.
-* [Peckham ★734](https://github.com/markohlebar/Peckham) - Add #import-s from anywhere in the code.
+* [Peckham ★733](https://github.com/markohlebar/Peckham) - Add #import-s from anywhere in the code.
 * [MLAutoReplace ★246](https://github.com/molon/MLAutoReplace) - Xcode plugin, Re-Intent, make you write code more quickly.
-* [AutoHighlightSymbol ★76](https://github.com/chiahsien/AutoHighlightSymbol) - A Xcode plugin to add highlight to the instances of selected symbol.
+* [AutoHighlightSymbol ★77](https://github.com/chiahsien/AutoHighlightSymbol) - A Xcode plugin to add highlight to the instances of selected symbol.
-* [Reveal-In-GitHub ★272 ⏳1Y](https://github.com/lzwjava/Reveal-In-Github) - Xcode plugin to let you jump to GitHub History, Blame, PRs, Issues, Notifications of any GitHub repo with one shortcut.
+* [Reveal-In-GitHub ★269 ⏳1Y](https://github.com/lzwjava/Reveal-In-Github) - Xcode plugin to let you jump to GitHub History, Blame, PRs, Issues, Notifications of any GitHub repo with one shortcut.
-* [CleanHeaders-Xcode ★72](https://github.com/insanoid/CleanHeaders-Xcode) - A simple iSort like header sorting and duplicate removal plugin for Xcode, makes your headers look more organized.
+* [CleanHeaders-Xcode ★74](https://github.com/insanoid/CleanHeaders-Xcode) - A simple iSort like header sorting and duplicate removal plugin for Xcode, makes your headers look more organized.
-* [Luft ★182](https://github.com/k0nserv/luft) - The Xcode Plugin that helps you write lighter view controllers
+* [Luft ★183](https://github.com/k0nserv/luft) - The Xcode Plugin that helps you write lighter view controllers
-* [You-Can-Do-It ★232](https://github.com/orta/You-Can-Do-It) - Is learning a new language getting you down?
+* [You-Can-Do-It ★233](https://github.com/orta/You-Can-Do-It) - Is learning a new language getting you down?
 Worry not, this Xcode plugin will keep you motivated.
-* [PreciseCoverage ★172 ⏳1Y](https://github.com/zats/PreciseCoverage) - Make Xcode code coverage more informative
+* [PreciseCoverage ★171 ⏳1Y](https://github.com/zats/PreciseCoverage) - Make Xcode code coverage more informative
 * [AutoIndentWithSave ★54](https://github.com/ThilinaHewagama/AutoIndentWithSave) Xcode plugin which indent the source code when save
-* [Refactorator ★977](https://github.com/johnno1962/Refactorator) - Xcode Plugin that Refactors Swift & Objective-C :large_orange_diamond:
+* [Refactorator ★983](https://github.com/johnno1962/Refactorator) - Xcode Plugin that Refactors Swift & Objective-C :large_orange_diamond:
-* [VWInstantRun ★1061](https://github.com/wangshengjia/VWInstantRun) - An Xcode plugin let you build & run your selected lines of code in Xcode without running the whole project, you'll have the output instantly in your Xcode console. :large_orange_diamond:
+* [VWInstantRun ★1065](https://github.com/wangshengjia/VWInstantRun) - An Xcode plugin let you build & run your selected lines of code in Xcode without running the whole project, you'll have the output instantly in your Xcode console. :large_orange_diamond:
 * [TTPasteHistory ★31 ⏳1Y](https://github.com/tutumagi/TTPasteHistory) - A Xcode plugin.
 Recording you copy-and-paste history easily to write the code
 * [xSendIssue ★4 ⏳1Y](https://github.com/hungri-yeti/xSendIssue) - Plugin for Xcode to submit GitHub issues directly from within Xcode.
-* [Swimat ★708](https://github.com/Jintin/Swimat) - An Xcode formatter plug-in to format your swift code.
+* [Swimat ★731](https://github.com/Jintin/Swimat) - An Xcode formatter plug-in to format your swift code.
 * [Fastlane-Plugin ★34 ⏳1Y](https://github.com/RishabhTayal/Fastlane-Plugin) - The awesome Fastlane tools brought into your Xcode.
 * [Gradle Xcode plugin](https://openbakery.org/gxp/) - Build iOS or macOS Projects using Gradle.
 * [SYXcodeIconVersion ★95](https://github.com/dvkch/SYXcodeIconVersion) - This Xcode plugin shows Xcode app version in the Dock and App Switcher icon.
-* [Gradle ★360](https://github.com/openbakery/gradle-xcodePlugin) - gradle xcodePlugin to build iOS and Mac projects.
+* [Gradle ★361](https://github.com/openbakery/gradle-xcodePlugin) - gradle xcodePlugin to build iOS and Mac projects.
 * [HOStringSense-for-Xcode ★725 ⏳1Y](https://github.com/holtwick/HOStringSense-for-Xcode) - Plugin for Xcode to make perfect editing regular expressions, multi line texts, inline HTML and many more use cases.
 Also provides quick feedback on string length.
-* [CleanClosureXcode ★145](https://github.com/BalestraPatrick/CleanClosureXcode) - An Xcode Source Editor extension to clean the closure syntax. :large_orange_diamond:
-* [xTextHandler ★1361](https://github.com/cyanzhong/xTextHandler) - Xcode Source Editor Extension Toolset (Plugins for Xcode 8) :large_orange_diamond:
 * [FastStub-Xcode ★489](https://github.com/music4kid/FastStub-Xcode) - Xcode Plugin helps you find missing methods in your class header, protocols, and super class, also makes fast inserting.
 * [JSPatchX ★737](https://github.com/bang590/JSPatchX) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
 JSPatch is generally use for hotfix iOS App.
 * [Dash](https://kapeli.com/dash) - Dash is a great documentation browser which integrates closely into Xcode with its plugin.
 * [SFJumpToLine ★10 ⏳2Y](https://github.com/sferrini/SFJumpToLine) - Xcode plugin that moves the instruction pointer to the selected line
-* [ClangFormat-Xcode ★2531](https://github.com/travisjeffery/ClangFormat-Xcode) - An Xcode plug-in to format your code using Clang's format tools.
+* [ClangFormat-Xcode ★2546](https://github.com/travisjeffery/ClangFormat-Xcode) - An Xcode plug-in to format your code using Clang's format tools.
-* [update_xcode_plugins ★925](https://github.com/inket/update_xcode_plugins) - No more messing with plugin UUIDs; Plugins on Xcode 8!
+* [update_xcode_plugins ★940](https://github.com/inket/update_xcode_plugins) - No more messing with plugin UUIDs; Plugins on Xcode 8!
-* [MakeXcodeGr8Again ★726](https://github.com/fpg1503/MakeXcodeGr8Again) - Xcode + Plugins = :blue_heart: :large_orange_diamond:
+* [MakeXcodeGr8Again ★739](https://github.com/fpg1503/MakeXcodeGr8Again) - Xcode + Plugins = :blue_heart: :large_orange_diamond:
-* [SwiftInitializerGenerator ★503](https://github.com/Bouke/SwiftInitializerGenerator) - Xcode 8 Source Code Extension to Generate Swift Initializers. :large_orange_diamond:
-* [XcodeEquatableGenerator ★151](https://github.com/sergdort/XcodeEquatableGenerator) - Xcode 8 Source Code Extension will generate conformance to Swift Equatable protocol based on type and fields selection. :large_orange_diamond:
-* [Import ★669](https://github.com/markohlebar/Import) - Xcode extension for adding imports from anywhere in the code. :large_orange_diamond:
-* [Mark ★105](https://github.com/velyan/Mark) - Xcode extension for generating MARK comments. :large_orange_diamond:
-* [XShared ★63](https://github.com/Otbivnoe/XShared) - Xcode extension which allows you copying the code with special formatting quotes for social (Slack, Telegram). :large_orange_diamond:
-* [XGist ★50](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to Github's Gist and automatically copy the Gist URL into your Clipboard. :large_orange_diamond:

 #### Themes
 * [Dracula Theme ★12 ⏳1Y](https://github.com/zenorocha/dracula-theme) - A dark theme for Xcode.
-* [Xcode themes list ★1665 ⏳1Y](https://github.com/hdoria/xcode-themes) - Color themes for Xcode.
+* [Xcode themes list ★1705](https://github.com/hdoria/xcode-themes) - Color themes for Xcode.
-* [Solarized-Dark-for-Xcode ★265](https://github.com/ArtSabintsev/Solarized-Dark-for-Xcode) - Solarized Dark Theme for Xcode 5.
+* [Solarized-Dark-for-Xcode ★270](https://github.com/ArtSabintsev/Solarized-Dark-for-Xcode) - Solarized Dark Theme for Xcode 5.
-* [WWDC2016 Xcode Color Scheme ★349 ⏳1Y](https://github.com/cargath/WWDC2016-Xcode-Color-Scheme) - A color scheme for Xcode based on the WWDC 2016 invitation.
+* [WWDC2016 Xcode Color Scheme ★352 ⏳1Y](https://github.com/cargath/WWDC2016-Xcode-Color-Scheme) - A color scheme for Xcode based on the WWDC 2016 invitation.

 #### Other Xcode

 * [awesome-xcode-scripts ★24](https://github.com/aashishtamsya/awesome-xcode-scripts) - A curated list of useful xcode scripts 📝.
-* [Synx ★5551](https://github.com/venmo/synx) - A command-line tool that reorganizes your Xcode project folder to match your Xcode groups.
+* [Synx ★5595](https://github.com/venmo/synx) - A command-line tool that reorganizes your Xcode project folder to match your Xcode groups.
-* [dsnip ★10 ⏳2Y](https://github.com/Tintenklecks/IBDelegateCodesippets) - Tool to generate (native) Xcode code snippets from all protocols/delegate methods of UIKit (UITableView, ...)
+* [dsnip ★11 ⏳2Y](https://github.com/Tintenklecks/IBDelegateCodesippets) - Tool to generate (native) Xcode code snippets from all protocols/delegate methods of UIKit (UITableView, ...)
-* [SBShortcutMenuSimulator ★1781](https://github.com/DeskConnect/SBShortcutMenuSimulator) - 3D Touch shortcuts in the Simulator
+* [SBShortcutMenuSimulator ★1785](https://github.com/DeskConnect/SBShortcutMenuSimulator) - 3D Touch shortcuts in the Simulator
 * [awesome-gitignore-templates ★10](https://github.com/aashishtamsya/awesome-gitignore-templates) - A collection of swift, objective-c, android and many more langugages .gitignore templates 📝.
 * [swift-project-template ★20](https://github.com/artemnovichkov/swift-project-template) - Template for iOS Swift project generation.
-* [Swift-VIPER-Module ★189](https://github.com/Juanpe/Swift-VIPER-Module) - Xcode template for create modules with VIPER Architecture written in Swift 3 :large_orange_diamond:
+* [Swift-VIPER-Module ★198](https://github.com/Juanpe/Swift-VIPER-Module) - Xcode template for create modules with VIPER Architecture written in Swift 3 :large_orange_diamond:
-* [ViperC ★28](https://github.com/abdullahselek/ViperC) - Xcode template for VIPER Architecture for both Objective-C and Swift :large_orange_diamond:
+* [ViperC ★30](https://github.com/abdullahselek/ViperC) - Xcode template for VIPER Architecture for both Objective-C and Swift :large_orange_diamond:

 # Reference
-* [Swift Cheat Sheet ★661](https://github.com/iwasrobbed/Swift-CheatSheet) - A quick reference cheat sheet for common, high level topics in Swift. :large_orange_diamond:
+* [Swift Cheat Sheet ★673](https://github.com/iwasrobbed/Swift-CheatSheet) - A quick reference cheat sheet for common, high level topics in Swift. :large_orange_diamond:
-* [Objective-C Cheat Sheet ★927](https://github.com/iwasrobbed/Objective-C-CheatSheet) - A quick reference cheat sheet for common, high level topics in Objective-C.
+* [Objective-C Cheat Sheet ★933](https://github.com/iwasrobbed/Objective-C-CheatSheet) - A quick reference cheat sheet for common, high level topics in Objective-C.
-* [SwiftSnippets ★91](https://github.com/hyperoslo/SwiftSnippets) - A collection of Swift snippets to be used in Xcode
+* [SwiftSnippets ★94](https://github.com/hyperoslo/SwiftSnippets) - A collection of Swift snippets to be used in Xcode
-* [App Store Checklist ★16](https://github.com/whitef0x0/app-store-checklist) - A checklist of what to look for before submitting your app to the App Store.
+* [App Store Checklist ★15](https://github.com/whitef0x0/app-store-checklist) - A checklist of what to look for before submitting your app to the App Store.

 # Style Guides
-* [NY Times - Objective C Style Guide ★4455](https://github.com/NYTimes/objective-c-style-guide) - The Objective-C Style Guide used by The New York Times.
+* [NY Times - Objective C Style Guide ★4473](https://github.com/NYTimes/objective-c-style-guide) - The Objective-C Style Guide used by The New York Times.
-* [raywenderlich Style Guide ★2624](https://github.com/raywenderlich/objective-c-style-guide) - A style guide that outlines the coding conventions for raywenderlich.com.
+* [raywenderlich Style Guide ★2650](https://github.com/raywenderlich/objective-c-style-guide) - A style guide that outlines the coding conventions for raywenderlich.com.
-* [Github Objective-C Style Guide ★1654 ⏳1Y](https://github.com/github/objective-c-style-guide) - Style guide & coding conventions for Objective-C projects.
+* [Github Objective-C Style Guide ★1661 ⏳1Y](https://github.com/github/objective-c-style-guide) - Style guide & coding conventions for Objective-C projects.
 * [Objective-C Coding Convention and Best Practices](https://gist.github.com/soffes/812796) - Gist with coding conventions.
-* [Swift Style Guide by @raywenderlich ★7522](https://github.com/raywenderlich/swift-style-guide) - The official Swift style guide for raywenderlich.com. :large_orange_diamond:
+* [Swift Style Guide by @raywenderlich ★7657](https://github.com/raywenderlich/swift-style-guide) - The official Swift style guide for raywenderlich.com. :large_orange_diamond:
-* [Spotify Objective-C Coding Style ★197](https://github.com/spotify/ios-style) - Guidelines for iOS development in use at Spotify.
+* [Spotify Objective-C Coding Style ★199](https://github.com/spotify/ios-style) - Guidelines for iOS development in use at Spotify.
-* [Github - Style guide & coding conventions for Swift projects ★4237](https://github.com/github/swift-style-guide) - A guide to our Swift style and conventions by @github. :large_orange_diamond:
+* [Github - Style guide & coding conventions for Swift projects ★4292](https://github.com/github/swift-style-guide) - A guide to our Swift style and conventions by @github. :large_orange_diamond:
-* [Futurice iOS Good Practices ★6412](https://github.com/futurice/ios-good-practices) - iOS starting guide and good practices suggestions by [@futurice](https://github.com/futurice).
+* [Futurice iOS Good Practices ★6536](https://github.com/futurice/ios-good-practices) - iOS starting guide and good practices suggestions by [@futurice](https://github.com/futurice).
 * [SlideShare Swift Style Guide](https://github.com/SlideShareInc/swift-style-guide/blob/master/swift_style_guide.md) - SlideShare Swift Style Guide we are using for our upcoming iOS 8 only app written in Swift :large_orange_diamond:
-* [Prolific Interactive Style Guide ★148](https://github.com/prolificinteractive/swift-style-guide) - A style guide for Swift.
+* [Prolific Interactive Style Guide ★151](https://github.com/prolificinteractive/swift-style-guide) - A style guide for Swift.

 # Good Websites